 The trick is to be prepared.
 Dealing with these issues is challenging at the start, but the more often you address them, the more confident you will become.
 You will soon recognize the most familiar lines and build up your own stock answers to them.
 Remember that science and philosophy are on your side.
-There are plenty of online resources to help you, including vegan Youtube channels.
+There are plenty of online resources to help you, including vegan Youtube channels, you may find some receipts in the form of free PDF books to download online.
 And try to adopt an engaging and positive approach wherever possible because you are now an advocate for doing the right thing.

 Staying the course – Making the transition can appear daunting but do not despair; you are not alone.
 There are more like-minded vegans than you might imagine, wherever you live.
 “A problem shared is a problem halved”, so get involved in on-line vegan communities such as Facebook or forums, or join local vegan clubs.
 And if there isn’t one, start one!